-Unfortunately, the global pandemic has brought this tourism wave to a halt, but expect it to surge with a vengeance when borders open up.
+Unfortunately, the travel slowdown has brought this tourism wave to a halt, but expect it to surge with a vengeance when borders open up.
 Until then, you can plan your future trip with the latest edition of our Seoul travel guide.

 Read about the best things to do, the coolest neighborhoods to visit, and the tastiest dishes to eat to get you even more excited about visiting the land of kimchee, K-pop, and Korean cosmetics!